Charles Kinsey: Early life and career

 Kinsey was born in Baltimore, Maryland in 1773.
 He attended the common schools, and in early life engaged in the manufacture of paper.
 He moved to Bloomfield Township, Essex County, New Jersey and later to Paterson, New Jersey and New Prospect (now Waldwick), Bergen County, continuing in the paper industry.

 In 1807 he invented a machine which allowed paper to be produced in one continuous roll.
 His correspondence with James Madison is in the Library of Congress.

 Political career

 Kinsey was a member of New Jersey General Assembly in 1812, 1813, 1819, and 1826 and served in the New Jersey Legislative Council (now the New Jersey Senate) in 1814.

+Congress

 He was elected as a Democratic-Republican to the 15th Congress (March 4, 1817 - March 3, 1819), then elected to the 16th Congress to fill the vacancy caused by the resignation of John Condit and served from February 2, 1820 to March 3, 1821.